shubham9471/Shubham/README.md

 ### <img src="https://img.icons8.com/emoji/48/000000/man-technologyst.png"/> More about me:

 I am a **Coder** and completed my degree in **Electrical Engineering**:mortar_board:.
 I am into Problem Solving and Backend Development.
 I also have my hands on technologies like <b>Front-end</b> and <b>Machine Learning</b>.
 I am currently learning <b>Backend Development and AWS S3 </b>.
 I have a working experience of 6 months as BDE at **ExtraMarks Education India Pvt Ltd**.
-As of now I am working as SDE(MERN Developer) at Proactive For Her(Bengaluru).
+As of now I am working as SDE at Amygb.ai.
 Feel free to reach out to me on LinkedIn (super active there)!

 ### :1st_place_medal: Some of my acheivements: